ivangfr/springboot-proxysql-mysql/README.md

 ## Start customer-api

-In a terminal, inside `springboot-proxysql-mysql`, run
+Open a new a terminal and, inside `springboot-proxysql-mysql` root folder, run
 ```
 ./mvnw clean spring-boot:run --projects customer-api
 ```